Representative body of Kazakhstan's Nur Otan party updated by 55%

 The representation of the civil sector has significantly increased in the composition of the Political Council.

-Representatives of the education sector has become 2 times more (10%).
-The share of NGOs and the media more than doubled to 15.2%.
+The number of representatives of the education sector grew by 2 times (10 percent).
+The share of NGOs and the media more than doubled to 15.2 percent.